 And no, if you paint your front door a fun coral, you don’t have to paint your shutters to match.
 Need color inspiration?
 Try Behr’s Flamingo Dream for a bold, fresh take.

-Vibrant red is a classic choice for a front doors around the world, chiefly because it’s historically been considered a sign of welcome or safety.
+Vibrant red is a classic choice for a front doors around the world, because it’s historically been considered a sign of welcome or safety.
 Choosing a glossy true red, such as Behr’s Flirt Alert in semi-gloss, will make neutrals and traditional design elements really pop.

 Vibrant colors need a good primer.
 Check out how to choose and use primers effectively.

 Chartreuse is a natural fit for vibrant, geometric mid-century homes and as a foil against equally intense, deep hues.
 But — surprise! — it also looks perfectly in place against more traditional architecture and neutral colors, such as a cool white or a dove gray.
 Pair Behr’s Anime with white or indigo to really deliver a color punch.

 Black is always the new black.
 Elegant and bold, it provides a bookend to a brighter exterior color, particularly when paired with black shutters.
-It can also act like a tuxedo by dressing up a variety of neutral materials on your home’s exterior.
+It can also act like a tuxedo by dressing up neutral materials on your home’s exterior.

 You’ll want a hardy paint to stand up to the elements.
 Read these pro tips to pick the right outdoor paint.

-Avoid the sugary princess look with a sandy pink—such as Behr’s Positively Pink.
+Avoid the sugary princess look with a sandy pink such as Behr’s Positively Pink.

 Forest, hunter, British racing, emerald: Dark greens are hot, hot, hot.
 While dark greens have been employed successfully for traditional interiors for more than two centuries, this color is also starting to appear on less-traditional home design palettes.

-But don’t worry, should you choose a deep green, it still looks stylish long after the trendiness has passed.
+But don’t worry.
+Should you choose a deep green, it still looks stylish long after the trendiness has passed.
 Get a taste of the country right in the city with Hidden Forest by Behr.